 Monitoring labour rights risks

 We operate internal processes to assess risk for Labour Rights and Decent Work related to our own operations and other business relationships.
-The People Risk Policy sets out our approach to managing Employment Practices Risks in line with all relevant employment legislation and regulatory requirements.
+In our Nationwide sub-group, the People Risk Policy sets out our approach to managing employment risks in line with all relevant employment legislation and regulatory requirements.
 We operate a comprehensive Risk Management Framework through which risks are identified and managed according to an assessment of severity.

 The approach to identifying, assessing, monitoring, mitigating and reporting on individual risks is implemented through a suite of policies supported by procedures and standards.
-These have been designed to ensure they align to our risk appetite and ongoing compliance with regulatory and other legal requirements as applicable to the Society.
+These have been designed to ensure they align to our risk appetite and ongoing compliance with regulatory and legal requirements.

 The objectives of this policy are to:

-- Support the management of Employment Practices Risks across Nationwide in accordance with the Society’s Risk Management Framework and risk appetite
+• Support the management of employment practices risks across Nationwide sub-group in accordance with our Risk Management Framework and risk appetite

-- Document, at a high level, how the Society manages its exposure to Employment Practices Risks
+• Document, at a high level, the approach to managing our exposure to employment practices risks

-This policy and the policy statements are designed to ensure that Employment Practices Risks for Nationwide operate within the risk appetite set by the Nationwide Board which requires us to:
+This policy and the policy statements are designed to ensure that employment practices risks operate within the risk appetite set by the Nationwide Board which requires us to:

-- Maintain minimal risk of major, severe or critical member and reputational impact
+• Maintain minimal risk of major, severe or critical customer and reputational impact

 Managing disputes, grievances cases and investigations

-Nationwide’s Recognition Agreement with NGSU outlines our agreed internal and external dispute resolution approach if both parties fail to agree on specific items.
-We jointly agree and review our Fair Treatment at Work approach outlined in the Recognition Agreement and we operate a Dispute Resolution approach to improve resolution of employee grievances.
-These policies and approaches are published and promoted on our internal intranet and are referenced in our contract of employment.
-The Society meets with trade union officers monthly to discuss concerns relating to individual cases and to listen to feedback on related processes.
+The recognition agreements with NGSU and Unite the Union outline our agreed internal and external dispute resolution approach if parties fail to agree on specific items.
+In the Nationwide sub-group, we jointly agree and review our Fair Treatment at Work approach outlined in the recognition agreement and we operate a Dispute Resolution approach to improve resolution of employee grievances.
+In our Virgin Money sub-group, specified policies and procedures are agreed with Unite the Union.
+These are published and promoted on our internal intranet sites and are referenced in our contracts of employment.
+Management representatives meet with trade union officers monthly to discuss concerns relating to individual cases and to listen to feedback on related processes.

-Nationwide has a comprehensive speak up and whistleblowing helpline and online reporting system.
-These are managed by an external independent third party to enable anonymous reporting of incidents and concerns.
-And all employees are required to complete annual e-learning to enable them to understand how to raise issues in a confidential manner.
+Nationwide has comprehensive speak up processes, whistleblowing helplines and online reporting systems.
+These are managed by external independent third parties to enable anonymous reporting of incidents and concerns.
+All employees are required to complete annual e-learning to enable them to understand how to raise issues in a confidential manner.

 In some sensitive internal employee grievances and whistleblowing cases, external advisors have been appointed so that an investigation of any allegations can be completed independently.